kaiusl/KLPlugins.DynLeaderboards/README.md

 This is an ACC specific (at least at the moment) leaderboard plugin.
 I know that there are other leaderboard plugins around but I wanted to try my own, maybe someone else finds it useful.

+## Features

+### Available leaderboard types

+We provide several different leaderboard orderings or types.

+- Overall leaderboards

+    `N` top positions.
+There are two types:
+    - Overall
+	- In the order of focused car's class
+- Relative leaderboards

+	`2N+1` relative positions to the focused car.
+There are three types:
+    - In overall order
+	- In the order of focused car's class
+	- In the relative track order
+- Partial relative leaderboards

+    `N` top positions and `2M+1` relative positions.
+If the focused car is inside the first `N + M + 1` positions the order will be just as the overall leaderboard.
+There are two types:
+	- In overall order
+	- In the order of foused car's class

+### Properties

+All available properties are listed in SimHub under Leadeboard plugin settings with more detailed description.
+You can also disable any of the properties that you don't need.

 ## Using the plugin

 The thing to know about this plugin is that we expose car properties only once in overall order through `Overall.xx.<property name>` properties.
 This means that we don't need to expose same property in multiple leaderboards like overall, class or relative.
 This also means that number of overall positions exported should be larger or equal to the number of total cars.